Here's to the late bloomers

 There are, of course, plenty of examples of creative brilliance emerging virtually fully formed at a young age.
 Orson Wells made Citizen Kane (always high on lists of the best films of all time) at the age of 25.
 Mozart was at the top of his game at 21, Picasso, the same.

 American author SE Hinton wrote The Outsiders when she was 16 and published it when she was 18.
-It still sells very well more than 50 years later (it’s on my son’s Year 10 reading list this year).
+It still sells extremely well more than 50 years later (it’s on my son’s Year 10 reading list this year).
 She had a few other books – That Was Then, This Is Now, Rumble Fish, Tex — but nothing as successful as The Outsiders.
-I guess that doesn’t matter when she’s still selling around $300,000 copies of her debut novel every year.
+I guess that doesn’t matter when she’s still selling around 300,000 copies of her debut novel every year.

 There’s something very impressive (and downright envy-inducing) about people who pull off great creative feats in their youth.
 But I often wonder what happens to young people who hit the top of their game at a young age.
 Is everything after that a disappointment?